 (Looking for more ube recipes?
 I have a whole collection of them!
 Check out all the ube recipes here and find your new favourite.)

 As you can see, this ube pie is not the kind you would usually serve on thanksgiving, like sweet potato pie or pumpkin pie.
-It’s closer to the ube pie available in Jollibee – ube pie pockets filled with ube deliciousness.
+It’s closer to the ube pie available in Jollibee – ube pie pockets filled with ube halaya.

 The good news is, they’re easier to make.
 No fussing with the dough for the pie crust.
 No need to cook the filling separately.
 Just simple, scrumptious ube hand pies.